2012 United States House of Representatives elections in Arizona: District 2

-After redistricting, most of 2nd district was composed of land previously located in the 8th district and was thus more favorable to Democrats.
+After redistricting, most of the 2nd district was composed of land previously located in the 8th district and was thus more favorable to Democrats.
 Democrat Gabby Giffords, who had represented the 8th district since 2007, was seriously wounded in a mass shooting in January 2011 and resigned her congressional seat in January 2012.
-A special election was held in June 2012 under the boundaries of the then current 8th district, with a primary election held in April 2012; in November 2012 another election took place under the new boundaries of the 2nd district, with a primary scheduled for August 2012.
+A special election was held in June 2012 under the boundaries of the then current 8th district, with a primary election held in April 2012; in November 2012, another election took place under the new boundaries of the 2nd district, with a primary scheduled for August 2012.